mchong6/Draw-Anime-GAN/README.md

 ### Dataset

 The custom dataset consists of about 12,000 images scraped from [www.getchu.com](http://www.getchu.com/) using a customized version of the crawler [imagebot](https://github.com/amol9/imagebot/).
 The size of the dataset is due to my bandwidth constraint and lack of time.
+I am not very familiar with the scraper so my code is kind of a hack.
+To save myself from embarassment I will not upload my crawler.
+Also, I would be happy to upload the dataset.
+However, I am unsure if it will get me into any trouble with copyright issues or anything.

 ![real_sample](images/real_sample.png)